sebtac/MLxE/README.md

 a.
 The “Age” of an example

-i.
-Where “Age” is defined as the count of how many iterations given experience is in the Memory Buffer

-ii.
-“Age” Weight is inversely-proportional to the “Age”
+	Where “Age” is defined as the count of how many iterations given experience is in the Memory Buffer 	“Age” Weight is inversely-proportional to the “Age”

 b.
 The “Risk Level” of an example

-i.
-Where “Risk Level” is defined as the reward achieved in given example, which in turn is a good approximation of the “Risk Level” due to Task-Specific implementation of the Reward Function (see below)
+	Where “Risk Level” is defined as the reward achieved in given example, which in turn is a good approximation of the “Risk Level” due to Task-Specific implementation of the Reward Function (see below)

-ii.
-“Risk Level” Weight is inversely-proportional to the “Risk Level”
+	“Risk Level” Weight is inversely-proportional to the “Risk Level”

 c.
 The “Current” TD Error of an example

-i.
-Where “Current” stands for using the current Main (Trained) Model from the end of the previous iteration.
+	Where “Current” stands for using the current Main (Trained) Model from the end of the previous iteration.

-ii.
-The TD Error is computed for all Experience examples in the Memory Buffer at the begging of each iteration

-iii.
-TD Error Weight is proportional to the TD Error
+	The TD Error is computed for all Experience examples in the Memory Buffer at the begging of each iteration 	TD Error Weight is proportional to the TD Error

 2.)
 The Reversed E-Greedy Policy (REG Policy)

-a.
-Contrary to the original implementation of the E-Greedy algorithm, we have found that using the greedy policy at higher rate toward the begging of the training followed by increased usage of the Informed-Random Policy stabilizes the training and increases the guarantee of convergence.
+o	Contrary to the original implementation of the E-Greedy algorithm, we have found that using the greedy policy at higher rate toward the begging of the training followed by increased usage of the Informed-Random Policy stabilizes the training and increases the guarantee of convergence.

 3.)
 Minimum Model Update Frequency per Iteration of 64

-a.
-We show that increasing the re-sampling rate of the Memory Buffer Experiences toward the beginning of training speeds up the training.
+o	We show that increasing the re-sampling rate of the Memory Buffer Experiences toward the beginning of training speeds up the training.

 We discuss the impact of such improvements on our test environment.